How to Check Your Summer EBT Balance

 Tips to Make Your Summer EBT Balance Last All Summer

-Use coupons alongside your EBT card: Manufacturer coupons and store coupons can be used together with your EBT benefits — your EBT pays the reduced price after coupons are applied.
-See our guide: Can You Use Coupons With EBT?
+Use coupons: Manufacturer and store coupons can be used alongside your EBT card — your EBT pays the reduced price after coupons are applied.
+Learn more about using coupons with EBT.

-Shop where EBT discounts are available: Some retailers offer special discounts and savings for EBT cardholders on top of regular prices.
-Check out our EBT Discounts page for deals by state — including programs in California, Texas, Florida, and more.
+Shop where EBT discounts are available: Some retailers offer special discounts for EBT cardholders on top of regular prices.
+The EBT discounts page has deals organized by state.

-Use Amazon EBT: If you prefer to shop online, SNAP EBT (and in some states, Summer EBT) can be used for grocery purchases on Amazon.
-See: Can You Use EBT on Amazon?
+Shop on Amazon: SNAP EBT (and in some states, Summer EBT) can be used for grocery purchases on Amazon.
+See the full breakdown of how EBT works on Amazon.

 What to Do If Your Summer EBT Balance Is Wrong or Missing

-Common causes include an incorrect PIN, a temporarily locked card, or a store’s EBT system being offline.
+Card not working at checkout: Common causes include an incorrect PIN, a temporarily locked card, or a store’s EBT system being offline.
+The guide on why your EBT card isn’t working walks through the most common fixes.

 Does my Summer EBT balance expire?

 Yes.
-Summer EBT benefits expire if unused, typically around 122 days (roughly 4 months) after issuance.
-The exact expiration date should be noted in your award notification letter.
-Check your balance regularly and use benefits before they expire.
+Summer EBT benefits typically expire 122 days (about 4 months) after issuance.
+The exact date should appear in your award notification letter.
+Check your balance regularly and spend benefits before they expire — expired funds cannot be restored.

 Can I check my Summer EBT balance without a card?

 You’ll need your 16-digit EBT card number and PIN to check your balance online or by phone.
 If you’ve lost your card, you won’t be able to access your balance until a replacement is issued.
-See Replacing Your Lost EBT Card for what to do.
+The guide on replacing a lost EBT card covers what to do.

 Is my Summer EBT balance separate from my SNAP balance?

 Yes.
 Even if both are on the same card, Summer EBT and SNAP balances are tracked separately.
-Your receipt will show each balance after a transaction.
 Summer EBT does not reduce your SNAP benefits, and SNAP does not draw from the Summer EBT balance.

 Can I transfer my Summer EBT balance to someone else?

-No. EBT benefits — including Summer EBT — cannot be transferred between accounts or cards.
-They are locked to the household’s EBT account.
+No. EBT benefits — including Summer EBT — are locked to the household’s EBT account and cannot be transferred between cards or accounts.

 What happens to my Summer EBT balance if I move to a different state?